 This is as remote as England gets.
 The top of Coquetdale in Northumberland is over thirty miles’ ride west from the nearest railway station at Alnmouth.
 I was cycle-camping here to research a magazine article, exploring the Otterburn Ranges: Ministry of Defence land only open to the public a few days a month, like our local GP surgery here in York.

 Getting there took a whole day.
-A train to Alnmouth; the recently-installed cycle path from there to Alnwick that’s ideal for the fan of industrial estate architecture; up and over on the long B road to the small town of Rothbury, for a picnic at Cragside’s National Trust property; and then the long, long lane up winding, hill-lined Coquetdale.
+First, a train to Alnmouth.
+Then, the recently-installed cycle path from there to Alnwick, a section ideal for the fan of industrial estate architecture.
+Next, up and over on the long B road to the small town of Rothbury, for a picnic at Cragside’s National Trust property.
+Finally, the long, long lane up winding, hill-lined Coquetdale.

 The pubs run out, then the villages run out, then the hamlets run out, and then there’s only isolated farmhouses.

 I was camping at Barrowburn Farm, aka Nightfold Retreat, a lovely little wild-ish spot with a decent toilet and shower, superb views, a convenient canopy of trees to shelter me from the nocturnal rain, and a handy table for picnics, dinner and travelogue-reading.